 • Make final decision before probation meeting

-• If extending or terminating probation, prepare notes and explanations – have a process at the ready
+• If extending or terminating probation, prepare notes and explanations – have an offboarding checklist ready

 • Announce decision to new hire